Guigxs/Labinathor/README.md

 ## Raspberry script
-For the next commands, go to the [raspberry] (./raspberry) directory.
+For the next commands, go to the [raspberry](/raspberry) directory.

 ### Install dependencies